bhardwajgaurav007/lending-club-case-study/README.md

 7. Higher the dti, higher is the probability of loan getting Charged Off

 ## Contact
-Created by @bhardwajgaurav007 and @VijayKumarTiwary - feel free to contact me!
+Created by @bhardwajgaurav007 and @vijayktiwary - feel free to contact me!

 ## License
 This project is open source and free to use/edit by anyone